TheHive-Project/DigitalShadows2TH/README.md

 ## Prerequisite

-Fill  `config.py` with all connection information to connect to DigitalShadows API and TheHive API.
+Copy `config.py.template` into `config.py` and fill all connection information needed to connect to DigitalShadows API and TheHive API.

 ## Usage